 - Direct attached storage (DAS), such as USB, eSATA or Firewire external drives

-- Network Attached Storage (NAS) able to represent itself as SMB (CIFS) or NFS share
+- Network Attached Storage (NAS) able to represent itself as NFS or SMB (CIFS) share

 Consider the following:

-- Veeam Agent for Oracle Solaris should be able to establish a direct IP connection to the Veeam Backup & Replication server.
-Thus, Veeam Agent for Oracle Solaris cannot work with Veeam Backup & Replication that is located behind the NAT gateway.
+- If you back up to a repository managed by a Veeam backup server, Veeam Agent for Oracle Solaris must be able to establish a direct IP connection to the Veeam Backup & Replication server.
+Veeam Agent for Oracle Solaris cannot work with Veeam Backup & Replication that is located behind a NAT gateway.

 - Domain names of the Veeam Agent machine, Veeam Backup & Replication server and other servers in the Veeam backup infrastructure must be resolvable into IPv4 addresses.